Salah856/AWS_WhitePapers_Summary/Run_Containerized_Microservices.md

    - Concurrency – A properly designed communication pipeline between microservices allows multiple microservices to work concurrently.
 For example, several observer microservices may respond and begin work in parallel in response to a single event produced by another microservice.

 ## Decentralized Governance
+- Decentralized governance is an approach that works well alongside microservices to enable engineering organizations to tackle this challenge.
+- Traﬃc lights are a great example of decentralized governance.
+- City traﬃc lights may be timed individually or in small groups, or they may react to sensors in the pavement.